 Check your tires for proper inflation before each trip and at least once a month with an accurate tire gauge.
+See "Valve Stem Access" in Section 3 - Driving Your Motorhome.

 Spare Tire Storage

 If your coach is supplied with a spare tire, it may be fastened to the backwall of the coach.